-There is no treatment which can cure a common cold, so medicine is usually directed to treat the symptoms.
+There is no treatment which can cure a common cold, so medicine is used to treat the symptoms.

-Both the flu and the cold are caused by viruses and can present very similarly, as you can tell from the list of symptoms.
+Both the flu and the cold are caused by viruses and share some symptoms.
 However, cold symptoms are usually milder and not associated with complications such as pneumonia/hospitalizations as can be seen with the flu.

 Remember to wash your hands frequently and cover your mouth when sneezing and coughing to help limit spreading the virus to others.
 Proper hydration and rest will help you recover as well.